-The sigil of The Deshaan Confederacy (House Dres), which depicts a Sky Render holding the Confederacy's sacred Covenant Chain.
+The sigil of Great House Dres, which depicts a Sky Render holding the sacred Covenant Chain.
 Each chain link represents one of the founding clans of House Dres.
 To an unsuspecting foreigner or slave, the chains can be seen as a symbol of opression and slavery, especially given the noose-like arrangement of the chain.

 “We are of the first Khans who walked Veloth’s Way, who wandered these salts in search of our Dawn.
 It was upon these fields that at last, the Three blessed us with their light.
 For that light, and IN-SACRED-REMEMBRANCE, we live for them and the salt we walk upon.
 For when the Red Tower broke, only those who walked the salt kept the True Way.
 With Sombre Eyes, we accepted our Mother’s Gift with delight, as she smiled upon us and our Ancestors.
 For our unwavering loyalty and service, The Three (May-Their-Lights-Be-Eternal), bestowed upon us a garden so that the Children of Resdayn may never lax in their Remembrance and Reverence.
 This is our Sacred Duty, and our Purpose.”